 To inspire adventure and protection of the wild.

 Mike has a passion for expeditions in wild places.
-He has represented Australia as a slalom kayaker, guided whitewater rafts in Nepal, taught outdoor education and wilderness medicine, paddled the Kimberley's Fitzroy River in the wet and kayaked the Bass Straight.
-He has travelled extensively by 4x4, and recently updated 13 tracks for Hema Maps' upcoming refresh of their Top 100 title.
+He has represented Australia as a slalom kayaker, guided whitewater rafts in Nepal, taught outdoor education and wilderness medicine, paddled the Kimberley's Fitzroy River in the wet and kayaked the Bass Straight and has travelled extensively by 4x4.

 He is an exceptional photographer, storyteller, editor and marketer.
 He takes a creative approach to engaging readers online and across Adventure Curated's social media.